RenderKit/openvkl/README.md

 possible.
-Should you find any such issues please report them immediately via [Open VKL’s GitHub Issue Tracker](https://github.com/OpenVKL/openvkl/issues) (or, if you should happen to have a fix for it, you can also send us a pull request); for missing features please contact us via email at
+Should you find any such issues please report them immediately via [Open VKL’s GitHub Issue Tracker](https://github.com/OpenVKL/openvkl/issues) (or, if you should happen to have a fix for it, you can also send us a pull request); you may also contact us via email at <openvkl@googlegroups.com>.
-<openvkl@googlegroups.com>.

 Join our [mailing
 list](https://groups.google.com/forum/#!forum/openvkl-announce/join) to